Walthamstow Wetlands: History

+In 1897, Lockwood Reservoir was the last reservoir to be created and also the largest—covering 30 hectares and excavated to a depth of around 8 metres.
+Named after one of the East London Water Company’s directors, it was a major engineering feat for its day—requiring a huge labour force of 1,250 men.
+Unlike the first reservoirs, which were dug mainly by hand, Lockwood was constructed with plenty of steam-powered pumps, engines and cranes—as well as a team of 50 horses.

-The Walthamstow reservoirs were built on marshland adjoining the River Lea between 1853 and 1904 by the East London Waterworks Company, growing in scale and height as the needs of London grew.
-The company was one of eight private water companies in London absorbed by the Metropolitan Water Board in 1904.
+The East London Waterworks Company was one of eight private water companies in London absorbed by the Metropolitan Water Board in 1904.
 In 1974, control was transferred to the Thames Water Authority, and then to Thames Water.

+In 1940, Walthamstow was hit by the first of many German bombs during the Blitz in World War II.
 Several of the reservoirs were damaged during the Blitz, and the level of the Lockwood Reservoir was lowered in order to mitigate potential damage if its banks were breached by bombs.

+In 1951, the Ferry Boat Inn and Coppermill were designated Grade II Listed Buildings for their architectural features and unique place in local history.

 Historically the reservoirs were used purely as an operational site for London's water supply, but in recent decade the site has been recognised for its ecological, landscape and amenity value.
-A £10.6m scheme to renovate the site was carried out by the London Wildlife Trust, in partnership with Thames Water and London Borough of Waltham Forest, and in October 2017 the site was opened to the public for the first time in 150 years as the Walthamstow Wetlands.
+A £10.6m scheme to renovate the site was carried out by the London Wildlife Trust, in partnership with Thames Water and Waltham Forest Council, and in October 2017 the site was opened to the public for the first time in 150 years as the Walthamstow Wetlands.

 The Greater London Authority also funded the Wetlands to Wetlands Greenway, improving 3 km of cycle links between Woodberry Wetlands in Manor House and Walthamstow Wetlands to encourage visitors to visit both sites.